-In accordance with 42 CFR §447.15, the provider may not deny services to any eligible individual on account of the individual's inability to pay the co-payment amount.
-The beneficiary's assertion of their inability to pay the co-payment establishes the inability.
-Under 42 CFR §447.15, this service statement does not apply to any individual who is able to pay, nor does an individual's inability to pay eliminate their liability for the co-payment.
+In accordance with 42 CFR 447.15, the provider may not deny services to any eligible individual on account of the individual's inability to pay the co-payment amount.
+The beneficiary's assertion of his/her inability to pay the co-payment establishes the inability.
+Under 42 CFR 447.15, this service statement does not apply to any individual who is able to pay, nor does an individual's inability to pay eliminate his or her liability for the co-payment.